HackYourFutureBelgium/home/curriculum/state.md

 # State

-> Find the Module repository [right here](https://github.com/hackyourfuturebelgium/state)
+> 2 weeks.
+Find the Module repository [right here](https://github.com/hackyourfuturebelgium/state)

 In the previous module you learned to decompose & plan projects, organize your code, and use HTML/CSS/JS to implement simple websites that process user input.
 All well and good but there was something missing.
 Your projects never "remembered" anything!